fidesmo/apdu-over-ble/spec/apdu-service-spec.md

 ![Endianess](fig/endianess.png)

-*Length* does not need to be indicated explicitly: packet length is indicated by the lower layers of the BLE protocol.
-Length will always be the maximum size allowed by the characteristic (MTU-1), except for the last packet.
-In case the last packet fits exactly in MTU-1, an empty packet must be sent.
-Since the end of the APDU sequence is easily detected, it is not necessary to indicate the total number of fragments for a given APDU sequence.
+The packet's length will always be the maximum size allowed by the characteristic (MTU-1), except for the last packet, that might be shorter.
+The length is implicitly given by the bearer protocol.

 ## Packet ordering and retry policy

+BLE guarantees ordered packet delivery, so it is not necessary to specify when to retry transmission, detect duplicates, etc.

+## Sequence diagram

 ### Commands

 When sending a sequence of Command APDUs, the Client sends the different fragments in order, waiting for the ACK from the Server (sent by lower layers of the BLE stack).
-If the ACK for a packet is not received, that packet will be resent.
-The `pkt_nbr` can be used on the other side to detect repeated packets (e.g. in case an ACK had been lost).

 ### Responses

 When the Server has finished processing the Command APDUs, it issues an `APDU Responses Ready` notification.
 Then the Client will fetch the first fragment of the sequence of Response APDUs by reading the `APDU Responses` characteristic.
-The `APDU Responses` characteristic will also work as implicit ACK of the previous message.
-Therefore, if the Server does not receive an `APDU Responses` read, it will resend either the `APDU Responses Ready` notification or the last fragment of the Response APDUs sequence.

-## Sequence diagram
 Example of an exchange of Command and Response APDUs:

 ![Example sequence](fig/example-sequence.png)